doytsujin/ok-spark-scala-strategy/README.md

 Design my ETL to handle late-arriving data gracefully.
 This might involve reprocessing data for a certain period (lookback window) or upserting records based on their unique identifiers.

-#### Understand Your Data and Define Late-Arrival Logic
+#### Understand My Data and Define Late-Arrival Logic

-* Identify Key Fields: Determine the unique identifiers for your records (e.g., primary keys) and any timestamp or date fields that indicate when the data was generated or modified.
+* Identify Key Fields: Determine the unique identifiers for my records (e.g., primary keys) and any timestamp or date fields that indicate when the data was generated or modified.
-* Define Late Arrival Window: Decide on the lookback period for your data.
-This could be based on your data generation cycle, expected delay patterns, and the impact on downstream analytics.
+* Define Late Arrival Window: Decide on the lookback period for my data.
+This could be based on my data generation cycle, expected delay patterns, and the impact on downstream analytics.

-#### Read Your Data
+#### Read My Data

-Assuming you're working with data stored in a distributed file system or a database accessible from Spark:
+Assuming I am working with data stored in a distributed file system or a database accessible from Spark:

 ```python
 from pyspark.sql import SparkSession